 How PSD2 compliance works in JotForm

-Until now, payment service providers like Stripe weren’t required to have customers authenticate online transactions.
+Until recently, payment service providers like Stripe weren’t required to have customers authenticate online transactions.

-We, in turn, are updating our Stripe integration, which captures a cardholder’s information from an online form and shares it with a payment processor for authentication.
+We, in turn, have updated our Stripe integration, which captures a cardholder’s information from an online form and shares it with a payment processor for authentication.

 Since 3D Secure 2.0 doesn’t kick into gear until someone fills out a form with their payment information and submits it, we’ll pull back the curtain to show you what happens once a customer makes a payment.